 Meaning can be organized into at least three different types of meaning: False Meaning, Transitory Meaning, and Ultimate Meaning.
 While some examples are offered here as to what may represent these different categories, it should be emphasized that what constitutes each of these types of meaning is highly personal and may vary from person to person.

 False meaning could be described as myths without any healing or sustaining power.
 This type of meaning is typically destructive.
 At times, they may help people copy and maybe survive, but they have no power to address the existential issues.
 Examples of false meaning could include money, power, or sex.
 These may have some positive utility, but in and of themselves are lacking.
 Sex, when part of a loving, intimate relationship has tremendous power for connection.
 However, when removed from relationship becomes destructive.

-Transitory meaning can help us cope, but cannot help for us to transcend.
-Again, they lack the ability to address the existential issues.
-However, these are not as destructive in nature as the false meanings can be.
+Transitory meaning can help us cope, but cannot help us to transcend.
+Again, they lack the ability to address existential issues.
+However, these are not as destructive in nature as false meanings can be.
 This type of meaning may facilitate growth and lead to ultimate meaning, but in themselves are not ultimately meaningful.
 Examples would include work, service, leadership, education, self-growth, and self-awareness.
 All these can be positive, healthy values, but are not good ends.

 The assumption ultimate meaning necessitates relationship does not, in this conception, include relationship with self.
 This intentionally contradicts the common American value of individualism and self-sufficiency.
 Intrapersonal relationship, at best, can be a transitory meaning.
 Ultimate meaning necessitates an other and assumes that humans are relational beings.
 However, the other is left very open so as to be able to include God, other people, animals, and potentially even nature (for those who view God in nature).